nafeu/TextTransmute/README.md

 #### Features

-- Use a collection of customizable tools to mutate and modify text with for a specific context
+- Use a collection of customizable sublime commands to mutate and contextually modify text
-- Piping `|` is supported and inspired by stdin/stdout mechanics of a unix shell
+- Piping using the `|` character is supported and inspired by stdin/stdout mechanics of a unix shell
 - Use knowledge of python to quickly write a command that helps simplify repetitive coding tasks
 - Create aliases that run a common/useful sequence of piped commands

+#### Requirements

-_*Requires Sublime Text 3_
+Sublime Text 3

-### Installation
+#### Installation

 Clone this repository into your Sublime Text `Packages` folder

-### Usage
+#### Usage

 Default Key Bindings: